 She was also a recipient of 2019-2021 One UP Faculty Grant (FG) Award in Theatre (Performance Studies) for Outstanding Teaching and Creative Work in UP Diliman.

 In 2018, she received a grant from the Japan Foundation and the Tokyo Arts Council where she performed and devised the performance “A New Normal Cinderella” with artists from Japan, Indonesia, and Taiwan at the Tokyo Festival: Asian Performing Arts Forum (APAF).

 She won the Outstanding Female Featured Performance Award in the 2012 Philstage Gawad Buhay Awards for her performance in PETA’s Bona.

 She acts and directs at the Cultural Center of the Philippines (CCP) and the Writer’s Bloc’s the Virgin Labfest.

 She is also a current member of the International Federation for Theatre Research (IFTR), the Australia Drama Studies Association (ADSA), the Inter-Asia Cultural Studies Society, and the Magdalena Festival.

-Area of interests: theatre/film/tv acting; embodied dramaturgy in performance; performance in digital/online performance platforms.
+Areas of interest: theatre/film/tv acting; embodied dramaturgy in performance; performance in digital/online platforms; contemporary performance.